 Street protests that took place in Lima on the day the cuestión de confianza was presented were an early indication of popular support for dissolving Congress.
 Recent polling confirmed that most Peruvians support this action if the constitutional reforms are not passed.
 Reservations over how far the government should go in its efforts to combat corruption seem to have dissipated since the unexpected suicide of ex-president Alan García on April 17 after he received an order of pretrial detention for alleged ties to the Odebrecht corruption scandal.

 For President Vizcarra, the successful challenge to Congress’ obstruction of his legislative agenda has already boosted his approval ratings, even if his willingness to go outside of the typical legislative process to do so may ring some alarm bells.
 Such was the case in 1992 when President Alberto Fujimori announced a coup with enthusiastic support from the citizenry.
-Like Vizcarra, Fujimori faced a majority opposition in Congress and struggled to push through legislative reforms, in this case, related to combat terrorism and revamp the economy.
-Both heads of state also made a televised address announcing their intentions, though tanks did not roll in the streets this time around as and President Vizcarra stood before a podium surrounded by the National Assembly of Regional Governors.
+Like Vizcarra, Fujimori faced a majority opposition in Congress and struggled to push through legislative reforms, in this case, related to combating terrorism and revamping the economy.
+Both heads of state also made a televised addresses announcing their intentions, though tanks did not roll in the streets this time around as and President Vizcarra stood before a podium surrounded by the National Assembly of Regional Governors.
 Vizcarra, for his part, has attempted to alleviate any concerns about similarities to Fujimori by stating that he will not run for reelection.
-Last month, Congress made sure he would stick to that promise by to prohibit Vizcarra from immediately running for reelection.
+Last month, Congress made sure he would stick to that promise by prohibiting Vizcarra from immediately running for reelection.

 Fuerza Popular has come out of the last few months weakened, leaving the Vizcarra administration with a larger opening to push through its legislative agenda.
 Fuerza Popular leader and former presidential candidate Keiko Fujimori is still in prison on corruption charges related to the 2011 elections.
 The party, also facing allegations of corruption related to the Odebrecht scandal, lost an absolute majority in 2018 and continues to fracture, as evidenced by a divided vote with regard to the cuestión de confianza.